Joseph M. Dixon: Political career

 Dixon took advantage of the internal dissension among rival factions of the Democratic party to rise rapidly in politics.

+Congress

 In 1902 and 1904 he won congressional races, and in 1907 the Montana legislature chose him for a U.S. Senate seat.
 He became an ardent admirer of President Theodore Roosevelt, and joined the progressive wing of the party, fighting the conservatives.
 He unsuccessfully ran for reelection in 1912, but that year, he was the campaign manager for Roosevelt and chaired the National Progressive Convention that nominated Roosevelt on the third-party Progressive Party ("Bull Moose") ticket as the GOP split between progressives and stand-patters.
 Democrat Woodrow Wilson won in a landslide.

 Out of office, Dixon returned to Montana to look after his newspaper properties, and to battle the Amalgamated Copper Company, the behemoth that dominated both political parties through its corrupt spending.
 He returned to the Republican Party.
 He finally sold his newspapers, and they were taken over by Amalgamated.

+Governor

 In 1920, Dixon ran for Governor of Montana, and, following farmer unrest that weakened the copper company, Dixon was carried by the national Republican landslide into office as governor, defeating Democratic nominee Burton K. Wheeler comfortably.

-Although Dixon had many reform proposals, he was unable to enact them because of the severe economic depression in the state, and the systematic opposition of Anaconda Copper.
+His term as governor ran from 1921 to 1925 and was marked by severe economic hardship in the state that limited the opportunities for action by the state government.
+In addition, businesses such as Anaconda Copper mobilized their resources to defeat the governor’s plans for reform.
 He was defeated for reelection in 1924 by John E. Erickson and for the Senate in 1928, losing to his one-time foe, Wheeler, in the general election.

+Federal appointment

 In 1929 he was appointed First Assistant Secretary of the Interior, and served in that position until 1933.

 In 1930, he was involved with a project to develop water power on the Flathead Indian Reservation, and with it, a complex network of water rights for the Reservation.

+Death and burial

 He died in Missoula, Montana, on May 22, 1934, due to heart problems.
 He is interred at the Missoula Cemetery in Missoula, Montana.